-The thread linking these disparate folks is a concern for civility, uniting the head and hands in work, and beauty as vital to the life lived well.
+A thread linking these somewhat disparate folks is a concern for civility, uniting the head and hands in work, and beauty as vital to the life lived well.

-More personally, the series expresses a longing to embrace—as opportunity, cooperation, fellowship—the human throng in public venues, rather than to flee from the clamour and confusion and be alone.
-Did I mention I was a lapsed Catholic?
+More personally, the series expresses a longing in me to embrace—as opportunity, cooperation, fellowship—the human throng found in public venues, rather than to embrace another side of me that wants to flee from the clamour and be alone.

-The works mark, I hope, an appreciation for such qualities as grace and sprezzatura, the Renaissance concept for a lightness of manner and indirectness of communication.
-They consider unselfing rather than individualism as paths to freedom, perhaps a more Old World, Catholic-Jewish-Muslim outlook than Anglo-Saxon Protestant.
+Among its pro-social qualities, the series emphasizes grace and sprezzatura, Italian for a lightness of manner and indirectness of communication.
+It considers unselfing rather than individualism as paths to freedom, perhaps a more Old World Catholic-Jewish-Muslim outlook than Anglo-Saxon Protestant.

-Visually, Stephan Andrews has crept in, especially in the use of CMYK colours and effort to make art both manually accomplished and thought provoking.
-The feel of street life in Italy, where I lived in 2015-16 and whose messy public culture I struggled to manoeuvre, especially with young children, carless, and even if my own background is Italian has also slipped in.
+Visually, the art of Stephan Andrews plays a part, especially in the use of a restricted CMYK palette and effort to make art that is both manually accomplished and thought provoking.
+The feel of street life in Italy where I lived in 2015-16, and whose messy public culture I struggled to manoeuvre with young children and carless, is also there.